 ACL programs and services funded under the Older Americans Act (OAA) are designed to empower older adults to remain independent, healthy, and safe in their homes and communities for as long as possible.
 Legal assistance and elder rights programs, along with other AoA programs and services, help to promote the independence, autonomy, and well-being of older persons through legal advocacy interventions.

 In addition, ACL-funded protection and advocacy systems provide critical advocacy and legal services to people with disabilities of all ages.

 Administration on Aging Legal Assistance Programs

-- The Legal Assistance for the Elderly Program network can assist older adults in accessing long-term care options and protect older adults against direct challenges to their independence, choice, and financial security.
+- The Legal Assistance Program can assist older adults in accessing long-term care options and protect older adults against direct challenges to their independence, choice, and financial security.

 - The Legal Assistance Enhancement Program (LAEP) grants serve to strengthen and enhance the effectiveness and efficiency of legal assistance programs and networks.
 These grants support legal assistance enhancements and innovations that impact legal assistance services, practices, partnerships and capabilities.
 The program focuses on four key areas of legal assistance: outreach, partnerships, intake, and delivery.
 Current LAEP grantees are addressing a diverse set of legal issues in key areas, such as: reaching under-served communities, assisting individuals in disaster preparation and recovery, providing legal assistance to tribal communities, and strengthening community partnerships by co-locating legal services in underserved community housing settings.